iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 This option is only effective when the DCPS library is built with the ``DCPS_TRANS_VERBOSE_DEBUG`` environment variable defined.

 The ``-FederationId`` and ``-FederateWith`` options are used to control the federation of multiple ``DCPSInfoRepo`` servers into a single logical repository.
-See :ref:`Repository Federation` for descriptions of the federation capabilities and how to use these options.
+See :ref:`the_dcps_information_repository--repository-federation` for descriptions of the federation capabilities and how to use these options.

 File persistence is implemented as an ACE Service object and is controlled via service config directives.
 Currently available configuration options are:

+.. _the_dcps_information_repository--reftable31:

-**Table 9-2 InfoRepo persistence directives**
+**Table  InfoRepo persistence directives**

 +------------+-------------------------------+---------------------+
 | Options    | Description                   | Defaults            |